A Muppets Christmas: Letters to Santa

 A Muppets Christmas: Letters to Santa is a 2008 American television special directed by Kirk R. Thatcher featuring The Muppets in a Christmas mission to personally deliver three letters to Santa Claus, accidentally diverted by Gonzo, to the North Pole.
-The special aired on NBC on December 17, 2008.
+The special was produced by The Muppets Studio and aired on NBC on December 17, 2008.
 The special, shot in Brooklyn and Midtown Manhattan, was released by Walt Disney Studios Home Entertainment on DVD in 2009.